VISIT THE HOMESCHOOL PLANNING RESOURCE PAGE FOR MORE ABOUT PLANNING YOUR CHARLOTTE MASON HOMESCHOOL.

 I start by determining our goals and objectives for the year.
 Goals give me a clear vision and standard against which to measure success as well as frame my choices of what we will study and how much time will be spent on each subject.

 Based on the goals and objectives I set in the step above, I determine what subjects we will cover this year and details such as time periods, composers, and artists.
 You can read more about the subjects we cover.

 Choosing the resources is a multi-step process because I do not use a boxed curriculum.
 I begin by requesting books from the library to preview.
 I choose these books based on recommendations from friends and other trusted sources.
 See my favorite sources on this post.

 Then comes the fun part!
-I get away for a planning weekend with friends.
+Some years, I get away for a planning weekend with friends.
 We go to a lake house that is graciously loaned to us.
 We take loads of books…and books…and books.
 We enjoy fellowship, brainstorming, mentoring, and uninterrupted time to plan the next school year.
 Occasionally, I still need to preview a few books later if I need to read more of the book, but the majority of our resources are chosen and scheduled (see the next step) by the time I come home.
 This is what it often looks like:

 Plan specifics (2 hours)

 The first step in planning the specifics of the school year is to determine the days we will have lessons.
 I take a calendar and mark any vacations we plan to take (whether away from the home or just off school).
 Then I determine how the terms will fit into the remaining days.
-(We have three 10-week terms.
-Each term is followed by a week of exams.
-The remaining three weeks we fill in with trips and field trips.)

 Next, I make a schedule of the ideal order to complete our lessons and how long I expect each lesson to last.
 This allows me to see if I have too much scheduled and if I need to move the lessons around to different days.
 I love using sticky notes for this part of the process because it is easy to move lessons around until the puzzle fits together nicely.